liaochunyang/liaochunyang.github.io/_pages/research.md

 ## Optimal Recovery

-Optimal Recovery (OR), which is a subfield of Approximation Theory, can be viewed as a nonstatistical learning Theory.
+Optimal Recovery (OR), which is a subfield of Approximation Theory, can be viewed as a non-statistical learning framework.
 The main task is to approximate an unknown function from observations and an explicit model assumption on the function to be recovered.

 $$
 \text{Function Space } F \overset{N}{\longrightarrow} \mathbb{R}^n \overset{\varphi}{\longrightarrow} \text{Target Space } Z